 Codemasters and Feral Interactive clearly have a good and strong relationship.
-After bringing F1 2012 to the Mac only a few months ago, Feral Interactive brings yet another racing game to the Mac.
-Grid’s official name, Race Driver: Grid is a clear reference to its predecessor: ToCA Race Driver 3.
+After bringing F1 2012 to macOS only a few months ago, Feral Interactive brings yet another racing game to us.
+Grid's official name, Race Driver: Grid is a clear reference to its predecessor: Toca Race Driver 3.
 But instead of making an out-and-out simulation racer, Codemasters took a different approach for Grid.
-They focused on graphics, sound effects and atmosphere.
-The game was designed so the player experiences the sights, sounds and feelings of a raceday.
+They focused on graphics, sound effects, and atmosphere.
+The game was designed so the player experiences the sights, sounds, and feelings of a race day.
 This might explain why they used a modified version of the physics engine in Colin McRae: Dirt, known as EGO.

 In this game, you are the one firmly in control of what happens.
 You’re in charge of your own racing team, choosing sponsors, buying and selling cars, hiring and firing teammates in your ultimate aim to become the best driver and team.
 You can also drive for other teams to earn money if you become broke.

 There are three regions in the game, The United States, Europe, and Japan, all with their own unique categories of racing.
 You can race with your team with your own custom liveried cars which adds a nice touch to the games.